Compliance

 Managing and tracking compliance across a diverse set of standards is not possible in a distributed model.
 Centralized compliance management provides a common set of tools and processes to enable efficient compliance efforts.
 Several PCI requirements regarding explicit management of compliance highlight the importance of PCI program management.
 For large organizations, the need is even greater.

 Efforts to accomplish centralized compliance management should include a comprehensive understanding of where knowledge exists within the organization.
-These subject matter experts will complement the compliance expertise to form a matrix team.
+These subject-matter experts will complement the compliance expertise to form a matrix team.
 The PCI DSS for Large Organizations SIG recommends using a Responsible, Accountable, Consulted, Informed (RACI) matrix to track these roles and responsibilities.

 Unlike modern computing architectures, effective compliance management calls for centralization of control.
 Certain edge cases, however, call for a more nuanced approach.
 The PCI DSS for Large Organizations SIG identified multiple areas of concern – where extra efforts are needed to identify and manage PCI compliance.